jodylane/react_intro/README.md

 npm init is going to allow us to build a package.json file which will keep track of our dependencies. running npm init on its own will walk you through a bunch of steps and ask you to fill out as best you can a bunch of information about your application.
 Adding the -y at the end of this command will let our package manager to guess as best as it can what each field should be named

+## Important Issues to Note
+All editing should be done in the src folder due to webpack.
+Everything in the src folder will be reformatted and restructured into minified files and compiled into there smallest form.
+Any changes made outside of this folder will not be added to the build folder.

+In order for React to know what styles you want to use you have to import your stylesheet in that javascript file.
+React currently does not support any css pre-processors but it does offer an autoprefixer which minifies your stylesheets and takes care of all css prefixes that you may need after building.

+Changing environmental variables requires you to restart the development server

 ## Components
 In React basic components can be written in regular javascript.